Harshini1331/Inverse-kinematic-modeling-using-robo-analyzer-/README.md

  ![image](https://user-images.githubusercontent.com/75235554/199654849-335eea5a-632a-45ad-8573-2a605d5b98ab.png)

-### PLOT

 ### RESULTS :
-Thus,the inverse kinematics using DH parameters for a 4 dof planer and 3 dof articulated robot using roboanalyzer is analysed and the graph of joint angle for a given input end effector position is plotted.
+Thus,the inverse kinematics using DH parameters for a 3 dof planer robot using roboanalyzer is analysed and the graph of joint angle for a given input end effector position is plotted.